Number One (Alexia song): Chart performance

 "Number One" went on to become an international hit on the charts in Europe.
-It reached number two in Finland, and was a top 5 hit also in Italy and Spain, peaking at number three and four.
+It reached number two in Finland, and was a top-5 hit also in Italy and Spain, peaking at number three and four.
 In Italy, it stayed within the singles chart for a total of nine weeks.
-Additionally, the single was a top 40 hit in Flemish Belgium and France.
-On the Eurochart Hot 100, it climbed to number 60 in December 1996, as its highest position on that chart.
+Additionally, the single was a top-40 hit in Flemish Belgium and France.
+On the Eurochart Hot 100, it climbed to number 60 in December 1996, in its second week on the chart.

 Critical reception

-Larry Flick from Billboard wrote that "import enthusiasts are already big fans of this fast-paced Italo-disco ditty.
+In September 1997, Larry Flick from Billboard magazine wrote, "Import enthusiasts are already big fans of this fast-paced Italo-disco ditty.
 Alexia is a charming ingénue with the potential for great things, as evidenced in a performance that has more natural flair and earthy grit than is normally found on records like these.
-Producer Robyx surrounds her with a strobing dance beat and fluttering flamenco guitars, à la No Mercy's "Where Do You Go".
+Producer Robyx surrounds her with a strobing dance beat and fluttering flamenco guitars, à la No Mercy's 'Where Do You Go'.
 One of several festive, hit-worthy jams on Alexia's forthcoming debut album, Fun Club."
-Pan-European magazine Music & Media described the song as "vocal dreamhouse by Italo producer Robyx.
-In the Club Short Mix, the usual piano is replaced by an acoustic guitar which gives the song that lucky holiday feeling."
+Pan-European magazine Music & Media described the song as "vocal dreamhouse", noting further, "In the Club Short Mix, the usual piano is replaced by an acoustic guitar which gives the song that lucky holiday feeling."

-Music video

-The accompanying music video for "Number One" was directed by Italian director Alessandra Pescetta.
-It first aired in January 1997.